hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 ## Rebuilding the project

-First, make sure that this folder structure exists: `

-`~/.terraform.d/plugins/hivelocity.net/dev/hivelocity/0.1/darwin_amd64/`
+Whenever you update the project run the following cmd to add the changes to your Terraform plugins:

+`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity`

 Watch out for the naming convention (OS and distribution).

-Also, while developing, you may want to change the `source = "hivelocity.net/prod/hivelocity"` line to `source = "hivelocity.net/dev/hivelocity"` in the `./examples/data_sources/main.tf` file.
-Please don't commit this change.

-Then, whenever you update the project run the following cmd to add the changes to your Terraform plugins:

-`go build -o terraform-provider-hivelocity && mv terraform-provider-hivelocity ~/.terraform.d/plugins/hivelocity.net/dev/hivelocity/0.1/darwin_amd64/terraform-provider-hivelocity`

 It is recommend you set the environment variable `export TF_LOG=DEBUG` so that you can see and debug API calls while developing new functionality.

 ## Data Sources